Executive Fatigue and Burnout

 If you identify with at least some of these questions, you are standing on the brink of a perilous 21st century medical hazard looming large – Adrenal Burnout.

 Also known as the executive fatigue or executive burnout, the issue is rarely taken seriously in the corporate world where working for 18-20 hours a day with minimum sleep is a norm.

 Adrenal fatigue and burnout is the breakdown of body’s energy producing system

-The adrenal glands – known as the ‘glands of stress’ – prepare you to deal with stress coming from your work or personal life.
+The adrenal glands – also known as the ‘glands of stress’ – prepare you to deal with stress coming from your work or personal life.
 Under normal stressful situations, the adrenals produce adequate amount of stress hormones necessary for the body.
 But when you go through chronic stress, they become overworked leading to adrenal fatigue.
 If stress continues to remain unmanaged, it results in depletion of the adrenals, causing Adrenal Burnout.

 Adrenal burnout syndrome is also often confused with normal fatigue.
-But there’s a stark difference – while usual fatigue can be overcome by proper rest and sleep, Adrenal Burnout isn’t that easy to cure.
+But there’s a stark difference – while usual fatigue can be overcome by proper rest and sleep, Adrenal Burnout is not easy to cure and may need intervention.

 Adrenal fatigue is the allowance of stressors to influence and perhaps take control of your life…